vmnog/vmnog.com/_posts/building-design-system-synchronized-tokens-figma.md

 1.  **Figma**: A design tool for creating UI designs and design systems.
 2.  **Tokens Studio**: A Figma plugin for managing and exporting design tokens.
-3.  **Azure Devops**: A git repository option that we'll use to sync with Tokens Studio.
+3.  **Azure Devops**: A GIT repository option that we'll use to sync with Tokens Studio.
 4.  **Token Transformer**: A utility for transforming JSON token structures.
 5.  **Style Dictionary**: A tool for converting design tokens into various formats, such as SCSS variables.

 ## Prerequisites

-Before diving into the tutorial, make sure you have:
+Before diving into the tutorial, ensure you have:

 -   Node.js and npm installed on your computer.
--   A Figma Project with Tokens Studio plugin setup (can be free version).
+-   A Figma project with Tokens Studio plugin setup (can be free version).
 -   An Azure Devops account (can be free version).

 ## Configuring Tokens Studio

-First, you need to have a [Figma](https://www.figma.com/) Project and then access [Tokens Studio](https://tokens.studio/) website to follow the installation guide.
+First, you need to have a [Figma](https://www.figma.com/) project and then access [Tokens Studio](https://tokens.studio/) website to follow the installation guide.

-Also, follow their [Sync](https://docs.tokens.studio/sync/sync) tutorial to set up your git repository with your Figma Plugin.
-After this step, you'll be able to push (or submit Pull Requests) directly from Figma to your repository.
+Also, follow their [Sync](https://docs.tokens.studio/sync/sync) tutorial to set up your GIT repository with your Figma Plugin.
+After this step, you'll be able to push directly from Figma to your repository or submit Pull Requests.

 Just for reference, in my case, I used [Azure Devops](https://docs.tokens.studio/sync/ado) sync option.